 If the illness is due to pre-existing medical conditions that you were aware of and failed to declare when taking out your policy, you will not be able to make use of the the cancellation cover.

 Travel insurance cancellation due to death of a relative

 Cancelling your holiday

 There are so many reasons why you might have to cancel your holiday, such as sudden diagnosis of an illness, the strike of a natural disaster or for bereavement purposes.
-All of these cases are fully covered by your insurance policy, provided they occur after you take out the insurance policy.
+All of these cases can be covered by your insurance policy, provided they occur after you take out the insurance policy.
 If any of the these things occurred before you took out your policy with us, you will not be able to make a claim.

 It is a good idea to purchase your policy in good time before you travel.
 More often than not, the closer to your travel date you cancel, the less handsome sum you receive should you need to cancel.

 Choosing Holiday Extras as your travel insurance provider